History BA/MA Dual Degree Program

 The combined program requires a minimum of 137 hours, at least 5 of which must be at the senior level (HIST 4999) and at least 32 of which must be at the graduate level (courses numbered in the 5000 and 6000 range).
 In qualifying for the B.A. or B.S. – Ed., students must meet all university and college requirements, including the requirements of the undergraduate major.
 In qualifying for the M.A., students must meet all university and Graduate School requirements, including satisfactory completion of at least 32 credit hours at the graduate level.

-The semester they will complete 62 undergraduate credit hours, (including 15 credit hours of appropriate 1000-level coursework in the History Department and ART ED 5588) interested students should apply to the Graduate Director of the Department of History for admission to the 2+3 combined degree program in History.
+The semester they will complete 62 undergraduate credit hours, (including 15 credit hours of appropriate 1000-level coursework in the History Department) interested students should apply to the Graduate Director of the Department of History for admission to the 2+3 combined degree program in History.
 A cumulative grade point average of 3.4 or higher in history courses, a writing sample, and three letters of recommendation from faculty are required for consideration.
 Students will be admitted to the 2+3 program under provisional status until they have completed 105 total credit hours toward their BA degree with a grade point average of 3.0 or higher.
 After completion of the provisional period, and with the recommendation of the graduate director, and approval of the graduate dean, students can be granted full admission into the program.
 Students will not be admitted to the program, if they have accumulated more than 105 credits.
 Students in the 2+3 program begin to pay graduate credit hour fees once they exceed the 105 credit hour threshold.
 Students must maintain a grade point average of 3.0 or higher throughout the combined program.
 Students who officially withdraw from the 2+3 combined degree program will be awarded the B.A. or B.S. – Ed.
 Degree when they have successfully completed all the requirements for the degree.

 Undergraduate History Requirements For Students in the 2+3 Program